 Question: Can you tell me about a time when you encountered an ethical dilemma in your work?
 How did you handle it?

-Example: In my last job a department head requested I pay an invoice, even though they couldn’t provide documentation that the service was performed.
-(S) I was confident that the service was probably performed and that the invoice should be paid, but without documentation, I couldn’t authorize the payment.
-(T) I asked the manager if there was another way they could verify that the vendor had performed the service.
-(A) They collected evidence which indicated that the invoice was legitimate.
-I presented this to my manager who agreed that the invoice should be paid, which I did.
+Example: "In my last job, a department head requested I pay an invoice, even though they couldn’t provide documentation the service was performed.
+(S) I was confident the service was probably performed and the invoice should be paid, but without documentation, I couldn’t authorize the payment.
+(T) I asked the manager if there was another way they could verify the vendor had performed the service.
+(A) They collected evidence which indicated the invoice was legitimate.
+I presented this to my manager who agreed the invoice should be paid which I did.
 I documented this and reminded the manager that they needed to collect the proper documentation each time a service was completed.
 This approach resulted in the company retaining its relationship with the vendor and the manager complying with our procedures going forward.
-(R)
+(R)"

 Question: What did you do at your last job to increase revenues, reduce costs, or save time?

-Question: In your opinion, is accrual or cash basis reporting a better option for business management?
+Question: In your opinion, is accrual or cash-basis reporting a better option for business management?

 Explanation: The purpose of this question is to both get your honest opinion about these two bookkeeping systems and to explore your knowledge of them.
 The interviewer expects you to describe the benefits of each type of system and then select one, providing your rationale for why you prefer it.

-Example: “Both accrual and cash basis reporting have their merits, and either one can be used effectively.
-Cash basis reporting is more useful when completing tax returns and makes the process much easier.
+Example: “Both accrual and cash-basis reporting have their merits, and either one can be used effectively.
+Cash-basis reporting is more useful when completing tax returns and makes the process much easier.
 However, accrual reporting is a better system to use throughout the year.
 This is because it provides the management team with an accurate and up-to-date assessment of the financial condition and performance of the organization.
-Therefore I recommend accrual reporting for most companies.”
+Therefore, I recommend accrual reporting for most companies.”

 Question: What have you done recently to grow professionally as a bookkeeper?

 Example: “I have always had a professional development plan to keep my skills updated and to stay abreast of trends and developments in the accounting industry.
-I regularly attend workshops, take online courses and read blogs from accounting and bookkeeping experts.
-Recently I attended a convention sponsored by the American Institute of CPAs.
-While there I attended topical workshops, listened to some amazing speakers and networked with other bookkeeping professionals.
-I was also able to get credit toward my Continuing Education requirements.”
+I regularly attend workshops, take online courses, and read blogs from accounting and bookkeeping experts.
+I recently attended a convention sponsored by the American Institute of CPAs.
+While there, I attended topical workshops, listened to some amazing speakers, and networked with other bookkeeping professionals.
+I was also able to get credit toward my continuing education requirements.”

 Question: What type of financial reports were you responsible for preparing in your previous positions?